wagtail/wagtail/docs/reference/pages/panels.rst

 Full-Width Input
 ~~~~~~~~~~~~~~~~

 Use ``classname="full"`` to make a field (input element) stretch the full width of the Wagtail page editor.
-This will not work if the field is encapsulated in a :class:`~wagtail.admin.edit_handlers.MultiFieldPanel`, which places its child fields into a formset.
+This will not work if the field is encapsulated in a :class:`~wagtail.edit_handlers.MultiFieldPanel`, which places its child fields into a formset.

 Titles